Looking to spruce up your boot collection? Here are the top places in Fort Worth to buy cowboy boots.

 Tecovas

 Time-honored craftsmanship, rich materials that last, and traditional styling that always looks good are what define the Tecovas brand.
-You can try on and pick up your pair at the brick-and-morter location in the Fort Worth Stockyards.
+Try on your pair at the brick-and-morter location in the Fort Worth Stockyards.

 All About the Fit

 Last year we asked our friends at Justin Boot Company for some advice about fitting your boots.
-Justin’s known for the classic round-toed roper boot but of course, they make everything from snip toe to wide toe boots.
+Justin Boots is known for the classic round-toed roper boot but they make everything from snip toe to wide toe boots.
+The heel should slip up about half an inch when new, and this will diminish with time.
 The boot should hug the front of your foot and the ball of your foot, “like a good solid handshake.”
-The heel should slip up about half an inch when new, and this will diminish with time.